vivekkravindraa/travis-app/README.md

 ## Setting up auto deployment to GitHub Pages

-In order to deploy to the github pages, we need to provide access_token to our build file.
-To obtain a new access_token we can go to.
+In order to deploy to the github pages, we need to provide access-token to our build file.
+To obtain a new access-token we can go to:

-Settings > Developer Settings > Personal Access Tokens
+GitHub Profile > Settings > Developer Settings > Personal Access Tokens

-Add Token Description ex: travis-app
+Add Token Description - ex: travis-app

-Select Scopes by ticking the checkbox "repo"
+Select Scopes - About permission, we need repo level access.

+And click on Update / Generate the token.

 ![Github Access Token](src/images/github-access-token-repo.png)

-About permission, we need repo level access.

 Copy the value of this token.
 This is a private token that gives access to your GitHub repos.